hcientist/OnlinePythonTutor/v3/opt_togetherjs/README.txt

-server.js is forked from TogetherJS togetherjs/hub/server.js and augmented with extra logging and an admin interface
+server.js is forked from TogetherJS togetherjs/hub/server.js on 2014-05-08 and augmented with extra logging and an admin interface

 To run both locally and online, use: